 The college's unique and focused mission also led to the establishment of a network of educationally affiliated fashion libraries.
 The FIDM Library currently provides print, non-print, and electronic research materials available to students and alumni, as well as industry professionals.

 President Hohberg has a natural affinity for creating alliances with top influencers.
 Early on she forged a remarkable friendship with Tom Bradley, the mayor of Los Angeles at that time, who encouraged her to establish FIDM in South Park, adjacent to Grand Hope Park.
 In 1990, FIDM became a new landmark on Grand Avenue, beckoning businesses to the area, and remains the present location for the Los Angeles campus.

 A staff of three educated a student body of seven in Merchandising and Fashion Design when the college opened its doors in 1969.
 Today, there are over 7,000 students actively enrolled.
 The college offers bachelor's and associates degree programs in 26 majors.
 Distance learning courses are available, and some programs may be taken entirely online.
-With a loyal faculty and staff of over 500 strong that embrace the unwavering philosophy and mission of Founder Tonian Hohberg, FIDM remains dedicated to preparing leaders in the global industries of fashion, visual arts, interior design, and entertainment.
+With a loyal faculty of over 500 strong that embrace the unwavering philosophy and mission of Founder Tonian Hohberg, FIDM remains dedicated to preparing leaders in the global industries of fashion, visual arts, interior design, and entertainment.